 When an ultrasound early in the second trimester showed they were expecting conjoined twins, Dom and Maggie began evaluating hospitals, willing to travel as far as necessary from their home in Chicago for care.
-After they met Holly Hedrick, MD, and the team at Children’s Hospital of Philadelphia, their decision was made.
+After they met the team at Children’s Hospital of Philadelphia, their decision was made.

 At long last, it was time.
 The crib shared by twins, Addy and Lily, was carefully wheeled from their room in Children’s Hospital of Philadelphia’s Pediatric Intensive Care Unit (PICU) to a state-of-the-art operating room.
 Their parents, Maggie and Dom, followed closely behind as their little loves, just 10 months old, embarked on a personal and medical milestone.